edkb/CodeForcesScraper/README.md

 Read the problem from the Name_of_the_Problem.md .

-Code your solution on the soltion.py file.
+Code your solution on the solution.py file.

 Run your solution like this:
 `python solution.py < input.txt > solution_output.txt`

+Here you can compare if the output from your code is equal to the `expected_solution.txt`

 If everything is fine, test your code like this:
 `pytest test_solution.py`